rolandtoth/FrontEndEditLightbox/README.md

 ## Troubleshooting

-- Edit links don't appear: ensure you are logged in and pages are editable with your role
+- Edit links don't appear: ensure you are logged in and pages are editable with your role.
-- Edit links inherit formatting from the site's CSS: manually override these in your site's CSS
+- Edit links inherit formatting from the site's CSS: manually override these in your site's CSS.

 Forum: [https://processwire.com/talk/topic/10452-frontend-lightbox-admin-editor-simple/](https://processwire.com/talk/topic/10452-frontend-lightbox-admin-editor-simple/)